RaajithaMiddi/Happy-flyers-Predicting-Airline-Customer-Satisfaction-/README.md

 The project directory is organized as follows:

-1. **Code:** This folder contains various R scripts used for data preprocessing, modeling, and evaluation.
+1. **Miscellaneous:** This folder contains various R scripts used for data preprocessing, modeling, and evaluation.
 These are not the final scripts, please use scripts in located the Final Code folder.
 2. **Data:** This folder holds a link to the datasets used in the project.
 3. **Final Code:** This folder contains the final version of the R code for the project.
 It includes scripts like  `preprocessor.R`, `EDA Final Code.R`, `Logistic Regression.R`, `decision_tree.R`, `forest_models.R`,  `svm.R`, `response_distribution_by_factor_vars.R`, `roc_curves.R`, `summary_stats_continuous_and_likert.R`.
-4. **Final Presentation Slides:** The presentation slides used for the final project presentation are stored here.
-5. **Final Report:** The final written report summarizing the project, findings and results.
+4. **Final Report:** The final written report summarizing the project, findings and results.
-8. **Other Resources:** This folder includes additional resources related to the project, such as research articles.
+5. **Research Papers:** This folder includes additional resources related to the project, such as research articles.
-9. **Progress Report:** Progress report files that track the team's development and achievements throughout the project.
-10. **Project Proposal:** Proposal documents detailing the project's scope, objectives, and methodology.
-11. **Proposal Presentation:** Presentation slides used for the project proposal.
-12. **Visualizations:** Contains images and visualizations used in the project.
+6. **Visualizations:** Contains images and visualizations used in the project.

 ## Final Code

 The `Final Code` folder contains the final R scripts that were used for Exploratory Data Analysis (EDA), data preprocessing, and building models for the project:
 1. **`preprocessor.R`:** This script is for data preprocessing tasks, including cleaning the data and preparing it for modeling.
 2. **`EDA Final Code.R`:** This script focuses on exploratory data analysis tasks and includes data visualizations.
-3. **`response_distribution_by_factor_vars.R`:** The script focuses on analyzing the distribution of the response variable (satisfaction) across variables.
-4. **`summary_stats_continuous_and_likert.R`:** The script involve calculating summary statistics for continuous and Likert-scale variables.
-5. **`Logistic Regression.R`:** The script is dedicated to building logistic regression models.
+3. **`Logistic Regression.R`:** The script is dedicated to building logistic regression models.
-6. **`decision_tree.R`:** This script focuses on building decision tree models.
+4. **`decision_tree.R`:** This script focuses on building decision tree models.
-7. **`forest_models.R`:** The script contains code for building random forest models.
+5. **`forest_models.R`:** The script contains code for building random forest models.
-10. **`svm.R`:** This script focuses on building Support Vector Machine (SVM) models.
+6. **`svm.R`:** This script focuses on building Support Vector Machine (SVM) models.
-11. **`roc_curves.R`:** This script is dedicated to generating ROC curves and calculating AUC for different models.

 Please note that these scripts in the `Final Code` folder work on preprocessed data after running `preprocessor.R`.